jimniels/netlibox/README.md

   - 2018-09-08-isnt-life-great.md
 ```

+### Note: Post Metadata

-Also, for what it’s worth, this site isn't doing anything more than reading the content in each file and spitting it out into an HTML page.
-If you want to leverage [front-matter](https://jekyllrb.com/docs/front-matter/)
+This site isn't doing anything more than reading the content of each plain-text markdown file and spitting it out into HTML pages.
+None of the posts have extra metadata in them.
+They are just content.
+However, additional/overriding metadata is possible by using [front-matter](https://jekyllrb.com/docs/front-matter/).

+Because this example repo is using Jekyll, you could write YAML front matter in each markdown file and that would be parsed by Jekyll at build time and become available in the site template files.
+However, that metadata is optional in each `.md` file and this repo's templates do not use any.
+With that said, `post.date` and `post.url` are derived from each file name (i.e. `2018-01-08-my-post-slug.md`) which is a convention in Jekyll.